 I can't express enough my gratitude to these wonderful people who allowed me to tell their stories.
 Despite being personally impacted with damage to their own properties, they have all volunteered tirelessly to support our community and this project.

-This work was shown at the Yarra Ranges Regional Museum June to September 2024.
-My gratitude to curator Maddie Reece and the wonderful customer experience team.
+This work was shown at the Yarra Ranges Regional Museum in 2024 and the Cardinia Cultural Centre in 2025.

 I would like to respectfully acknowledge the traditional owners, the Wurundjeri people of the Kulin Nation as the custodians of the beautiful land, forests and animals where this work has taken place, and pay my respects to elders past, present and emerging.